 To check out the many paddling trails and kayak rentals on the Brazos River, check out the Texas Park and Recreation Site or the Brazos River Authority site.

-Wherever you are in Texas, you aren’t far away from a great kayaking spot, and with the scorching Texas heat and mild winters, it’s kayaking season all year long.
+Wherever you are in Texas, you aren’t far away from a great kayaking spot.
+The state’s scorching summer heat and mild winters make it possible to enjoy kayaking almost all year long.
+Whether you prefer cruising along serene lakes, flowing rivers, or coastal waters, Texas offers something for every paddler to explore and enjoy.

 Photo Credit: Marcus Calderon via Flickr CC2.0